-Otoscopic examination can usually diagnose perforated TM Traumatic Perforation of the Tympanic Membrane Traumatic perforation of the tympanic membrane (TM) can cause pain, bleeding, hearing loss, tinnitus, and vertigo.
+Otoscopic examination can usually diagnose perforated tympanic membrane Traumatic Perforation of the Tympanic Membrane Traumatic perforation of the tympanic membrane (TM) can cause pain, bleeding, hearing loss, tinnitus, and vertigo.
 Diagnosis is based on otoscopy.
 Treatment often is unnecessary.
 Antibiotics... read more , external otitis media External Otitis (Acute) External otitis is an acute infection of the ear canal skin typically caused by bacteria (Pseudomonas is most common).
-Symptoms include pain, discharge, and hearing loss if the ear canal has... read more , foreign body External Ear Obstructions The ear canal may be obstructed by cerumen (earwax), a foreign object, or an insect.
+Symptoms include pain, discharge, and hearing loss if the ear canal... read more , foreign body External Ear Obstructions The ear canal may be obstructed by cerumen (earwax), a foreign object, or an insect.
 Itching, pain, and temporary conductive hearing loss may result.
 Most causes of obstruction are readily apparent... read more , or other uncomplicated sources of otorrhea.
-Some findings are highly suggestive (see table Some Causes of Ear Discharge Some Causes of Ear Discharge Ear discharge (otorrhea) is drainage exiting the ear.
-It may be serous, serosanguineous, or purulent.
-Associated symptoms may include ear pain, fever, pruritus, vertigo, tinnitus, and hearing... read more ).
+Some findings are highly suggestive (see table ).
 Other findings are less specific but indicate a more serious problem that involves more than a localized external ear or middle ear disorder:

-Many cases of ear discharge are clear after clinical evaluation.
+Many causes of ear discharge are clear after clinical evaluation.

-If CSF leakage is in question, discharge can be tested for glucose or beta-2 transferrin; these substances are present in CSF but not in other types of discharge.
+If cerebrospinal fluid (CSF) leakage is in question, discharge can be tested for glucose or beta-2 transferrin; these substances are present in CSF but not in other types of discharge.